-Suneeta Gogna Accredited Counsellor - working with Young People and Adults
+Suneeta Gogna Accredited Counsellor - working with Teenagers and Adults

-Oceanic Counselling offers a professional counselling service for Adults, Young People and Children in the Hertsmere area.
+Oceanic Counselling offers a professional counselling service for Adults, Young People and Children in the Hertsmere and wider area.
+I offer face to face sessions (with Covid-safe measures) and online sessions.
+I have a therapy dog (Labrador in training) to assist in sessions if you would like.

 I am fully accredited with the National Counselling Society (NCS) which means that you are choosing a counsellor from an Accredited Register and you have the assurance that I meet the high standards of working ethically and competently, offering you good quality care.
 I also hold an enhanced DBS (Disclosure and Barring Checking Service) Certificate.

-My counselling service also specialises in supporting adults and young people who have experienced traumatic events and are experiencing a sudden bereavement.
+My counselling service specialises in supporting adults and young people who have experienced different types of losses, traumatic events and are experiencing a sudden bereavement.
 I work as a volunteer counsellor for the Road Victims Trust charity to provide effective and personal counselling to those affected by death or life changing injuries.
 I also worked with The Samaritans as a listening volunteer, offering telephone or personal who are struggling to cope, including suicidal thoughts.

 How I work: